-Guidance on spotting the signs and symptoms of the above forms of abuse will be included in all Child Protection Training provided/commissioned by the Council.
-To aid staff, signs and symptoms of these forms of abuse can be found at Appendix 5
+Guidance on spotting the signs and symptoms of the above forms of abuse will be included in all child protection training provided/commissioned by the Council.
+To aid staff, signs and symptoms of abuse can be found at Appendix 5.

 Staff who have any reason to believe that a child is experiencing, or are at risk of experiencing any of the above, should report their concerns to the Council's Designated Child Protection Officer (DCPO) as per the procedures in section 2.5.
 If the child is in immediate risk of harm, the police should be called on 999.
-These referrals will usually result in a section 47 (of the Children Act 2004) child protection enquiry conducted by social workers or the police.
+These referrals will usually result in a section 47 (of the Children Act 2004) child protection enquiry conducted by HCC social workers or the Police.

-Low Level Concerns
+1.6 Low Level Concerns

-There may be circumstances in which Officers may be concerned about the well-being of a child, although it is not a child protection concern.
+There may be circumstances in which officers may be concerned about the well-being of a child, although it is not a child protection concern.
 Under these circumstances, trained professionals can initiate multi-agency support through a Families First Assessment.
-Families First is Hertfordshire's 'brand' of early help and is based in local communities via a virtual "Families First hub" which will bring agencies together.
-Weekly triage panels will meet to signpost new cases to the most appropriate agencies to provide timely support to the families.
-Monthly Action & Impact meetings will seek multi-agency responses when cases have become stuck and not making progress.
+Families First is the term used in Hertfordshire for services that work together to support families who need this extra help.
+These are also known as early help services.